astronomer/astro-docs/cloud/stable/03_deploy/02_deploy-cli.md

 $ astro deploy
 ```

-This command will return a list of Airflow Deployments available in your Workspace and prompt you to pick one.
+This command returns a list of Airflow Deployments available in your Workspace and prompts you to pick one.

 ### d.
 Validate your changes